gitzain/rewind/README.md

 ## Contributing
 1. Fork it!
+2. Make sure you have the following packages installed libgee-0.8-2, libgee-0.8-dev, libgranite-dev, libjson-glib-dev and libgudev-1.0-dev
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`